 - Separate instep and shin pieces to allow for optimal protection

 - Can move around a bit during hard sparring

 The Fairtex Competition shin guards deliver in every aspect when it comes to what to expect from premium tier shin guards.
-Not only does it provide excellent protection, it also allows for excellent mobility due to the carefully selected materials used.
-These shin guards are a great option for those of you that will be training regularly, sparring hard and thinking of competing.
+Not only does it provide excellent protection, but it also allows for excellent mobility due to the carefully selected materials used.
+These shin guards are a great option for those of you that will be training regularly, sparring hard, and thinking of competing.

 #2 Venum Elite Shin Guards – Top MMA Choice

 As the official sponsor of the Ultimate Fighting Championship (UFC), you can be sure that Venum’s equipment is tried and tested by the best in MMA.
 Due to the demands of MMA, a more streamlined yet still well-protected set of shin guards are required to keep you safe.
 The Venum Elite does just that, it really does till all the boxes when it comes to selecting shin guards that are able to withstand the punishment that MMA training/competing brings.

 - Some people find the ankle strap cuts off circulation